-The Maryland Equity Project generates and synthesizes research on key issues related to educational opportunity in Maryland.
-We use research and policy analysis to define and understand current educational issues in Maryland and translate and communicate important new research for policymakers, advocates, and the public.
+The Maryland Equity Project generates and synthesizes research on key issues related to educational opportunity in Maryland and nationally.
+We use research and policy analysis to define and understand current educational issues, and translate and communicate important new research for policymakers, advocates, and the public.

 Research identifies large benefits of access to same-race/ethnicity teachers for Black and Hispanic students.
 However, the teacher workforce is overwhelmingly White, and little is known about the system-level strategies that are successful at diversifying the profession.
 In this project, researchers will explore three "grow-your-own" programs and pathways that school districts and higher education institutions have implemented at different stages of the school-to-career pipeline in the hopes of recruiting Black and Hispanic individuals into the profession: (i) early exposure to teaching for high school students and an opportunity to enroll in dual enrollment credits toward a teaching credential; (ii) financial scholarships to attract college students to pursue a teaching major; and (iii) alternative-route teacher certification programs that aim to recruit career changers already working in or in close proximity to schools.
 Drawing on statewide data from Maryland, the research team will quantitatively link access to or participation in these programs to desired education and workforce outcomes, namely the probability that an individual of color earns a teaching credential or becomes a teacher of record.